What are the symptoms of basal joint arthritis?

 What are the symptoms of trigger finger?

 One of the first symptoms may be soreness at the base or proximal joint of the finger.
 The most common symptom is a painful clicking or snapping when attempting to flex or extend the affected finger.
 In some cases, the finger that is affected locks in a flexed or extended position, and must be gently straightened with the other hand.

 What are my treatment options for trigger finger?

 The first step to recovery is to limit activities that aggravate the condition.
 Conservative treatments include splinting the affected finger in extension.
-These extension splints are initially worn at nighttime only for a few weeks to allow for the swelling around the tendon shealth to calm down.
+These extension splints are initially worn at nighttime only for a few weeks to allow for the swelling around the tendon sheath to calm down.
 If the splint is not successful, an injection of cortisone may be the next option.
 The injection may not be the best option for certain patients, depending on their other medical conditions.
-If the condition does not respond to conservative treatments, surgery may be recommended to release the A1 pulley that restricts the movement of the inflammed tendon sheath.
+If the condition does not respond to conservative treatments, surgery may be recommended to release the A1 pulley that restricts the movement of the inflamed tendon sheath.